-- You will use MobLab to submit "low-stakes" graded exercises.
+• You will use MobLab to submit "low-stakes" graded exercises.
 The nature of the exercises may vary week-to-week, but the primary objective is to provide students an opportunity to write about core ideas in the course, or practice solving an economics problem.
-For writing exercises, full marks are awarded for any credible attempt at the exercise; half-marks for half-hearted attempts; and zero for no attempt. - You will use MobLab to participate in economic games and markets.
-Full marks are awarded for sincere participation.